 The rawer it was, the more interesting it was for us.
 So it was really just this garbage dump of everything we were thinking and everything we felt that was funny or fucked up.

 Before the Internet, it was college radio that helped put kids on to fresh new music being ignored by the mainstream media.
-And one of the most popular stations in New York City was WKCR 89.9 FM out of Columbia University, primarily on account of the massively influential six-hour hip-hop show hosted by a pair of hungry, knowledgeable and well-connected industry cats in DJ Stretch Armstrong and Bobbito Garcia, who were quick to recognize the promise instilled in that first single.
+And one of the most popular stations in New York City was WKCR 89.9 FM out of Columbia University, primarily on account of the massively influential six-hour hip-hop show hosted by a pair of hungry, knowledgeable and well-connected industry cats in DJ Stretch Armstrong and Bobbito Garcia, who were quick to recognise the promise instilled in that first single.
 Following "Techniques," the trio was soon invited up to the show on a regular basis and would provide Stretch and Bob with new songs as they created them.

 "We invited them up, and El just killed it the first time right off the top of his head," reflects Garcia.
 "It's funny, even to this day when I see him I'm like 'with the viscosity!' because of the rhymes he was coming up with back then.
 He came up with the word 'viscosity' out of thin air, and we were like, 'Who does that?'"
 For the next couple years, the group kept making music and developing their sound, but instead of releasing the records, they would pass demos and cassettes of unreleased songs to Stretch and Bob, who became close friends.
 Among those were songs like "8 Steps to Perfection," "Vital Nerve," "Corners."
 The cuts became immediate successes.